-RADAR-base (Remote assessment of Disease and Relapses) is an open source platform to leverage data from wearables and mobile technologies.
+RADAR-base (Remote assessment of Disease and Relapses) is an open source platform to leverage data from wearable devices and mobile phone technologies.
 The main focus of RADAR-base is seamless integration of data streams from various wearables to collect sensor data in real time and store, manage and share the collected data with researchers for retrospective analysis.

 The RADAR-base platform consists of three major categories of components:

 - Data ingestion: Recognising and registering data-sources (including smartphones and wearable devices), collecting the data via a direct Bluetooth connection or through a 3rd party API and streaming in near real time to the server (green box in the figure).
 Using Apache Kafka, the collected data is streamed to dedicated topics in real-time where the data is optimally schematized using Apache Avro

 - Data storage and management: Consists of two centralized storage systems behind an authorized security layer.
 A cold-storage based on HDFS that is scalable and fault-tolerant focusing on storing large volumes of high frequency raw-data, and a hot-storage based on MongoDB storing aggregated data to provide a near real-time overview of the raw-data. (blue box in the figure);

 - Data sharing: Visualizing aggregated data in a live dashboard and exporting raw data for further analyses in various formats including AVRO, JSON and CSV (yellow box in the figure).